sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 Now that we’ve seen *how* a factorial ANOVA works, it’s worth taking a moment to compare it to the results of the one-way analyses, because this will give us a really good sense of *why* it’s a good idea to run the factorial ANOVA.
-In chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, I ran a one-way ANOVA that looked to see if there are any differences between drugs, and a second one-way ANOVA to see if there were any differences between therapies.
-As we saw in section :doc:`What hypotheses are we testing?
-<../Ch14/Ch14_ANOVA2_01>`, the null and alternative hypotheses tested by the one-way
-ANOVAs are in fact identical to the hypotheses tested by the factorial ANOVA.
+In chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, I ran a one-way ANOVA that looked to see if there are any differences between the three levels of ``drug``, and a second one-way ANOVA to see if there were any differences between the two levels of ``therapy``.
+As we saw in section :doc:`What hypotheses are we testing? <../Ch14/Ch14_ANOVA2_01>`, the null and alternative hypotheses tested by the one-way ANOVAs are in fact identical to the hypotheses tested by the factorial ANOVA.
+Looking even more carefully at the ANOVA tables, we can see that the sum of squares associated with the factors are identical in the two different analyses (3.453 for ``drug`` and
-Looking even more carefully at the ANOVA tables, we can see that the sum of squares associated with the factors are identical in the two different analyses (3.453 for ``drug`` and 0.467 for ``therapy``), as are the degrees of freedom (2 for ``drug``, 1 for ``therapy``).
+\0.467 for ``therapy``), as are the degrees of freedom (2 for ``drug``, 1 for ``therapy``).
 But they don’t give the same answers!
 Most notably, when we ran the one-way ANOVA for ``therapy`` in section :doc:`On the relationship between ANOVA and the Student t-test <../Ch13/Ch13_ANOVA_09>` we didn’t find a significant effect (the *p*-value was 0.210).
 However, when we look at the main effect of ``therapy`` within the context of the two-way ANOVA, we do get a significant effect (p = 0.019).
 The two analyses are clearly not the same.

 Why does that happen?
 The answer lies in understanding how the *residuals* are calculated.
 Recall that the whole idea behind an *F*-test is to compare the